Pseudo-Rehearsal: Achieving Deep Reinforcement Learning without Catastrophic Forgetting: Method

 When pseudo-rehearsal was applied to the long-term DQN agent or GAN, pseudo-items were drawn from a temporary array of $250{,}000$ states generated by the previous GAN.
 The final weights for the short-term DQN are those that produce the largest average score over $250{,}000$ observed frames.
 The final weights for the long-term DQN are those that produced the lowest error over $250{,}000$ observed frames.
 In the initial experiments $\alpha=0.55$.
 However, we have also tested RePR with $\alpha=0.35$ and $\alpha=0.75$, both of which produced very similar results, with the final agent performing at least equivalently to the original DQN's results~\cite{mnih2015human} for all tasks.

 Our evaluation procedure is similar to~\cite{mnih2015human} in that our network plays each task for $30$ episodes and an episode terminates when all lives are lost.
 Actions are selected from the network using an $\varepsilon$-greedy policy with $\varepsilon=0.05$.
 Final network results are also reported using this procedure and standard deviations are calculated over these $30$ episodes.
-Each condition is trained three times using the same set of seeds between conditions.
-Unless stated otherwise, all reported results are averaged across these seeds.
+Unless stated otherwise, each condition is trained three times using the same set of seeds between conditions and all reported results are averaged across these seeds.